the-au-forml-lab/plgroup/readme.md

 If the [option](#configuration-file) `DATASET.ADDITIVE` is true,
 this operation will only add new papers to the dataset.
-When that option is false (the default), papers from venues no longer listed in `data/sources.csv` are removed during the update.
+When that option is false (the default), papers from venues no longer listed in `data/sources.csv` will be removed during the update.

 **Troubleshooting.** If the above URL succeeds, but updating the dataset still fails,